Dust Collection System Considerations – Part 2

 Building and Managing a Dust Collection System

 Many factors affect the performance of Dust Collection Systems.
 In a previous blog post, Dust Collection System Design Considerations – Part 1, we summarized five key considerations for the engineering and design phase of a dust collection system.
-The post was based on an Engineers Collaborative article, Guidelines for Operating and Maintaining Industrial Dust Control Exhaust Systems.
+The post was based on an Engineers Collaborative article, Guidelines for Operating and Maintaining Industrial Dust Control Exhaust Systems (Unfortunately, this is now only available via the Internet Archive.)

 For this post, we return to that article to summarize its advice for managing the following phases of a dust collection project: